McMahonLab/FWMFG/README.md

 The following files have been posted to this Gihub repository:

-(updates added so that the most recent one is at the top)
+(updates added so that the most recent one is at the top) __
+(updated February 2016)

+FWonly_11Feb2016_1452_ready.fasta
+Only FW sequences.
+Contains 1452 sequences.
+Added and curated ~300 sequences from Ryan Newton.

+FWonly_11Feb2016_1452.taxonomy
+Only FW sequences.
+Contains 1452 sequence IDs.
+Some typos and inconsistencies have been fixed.

 --
 (updated 19 July 2012)